 Libraries 175: A Snapshot of Library Life

 The first public library was opened in Manchester on 6 September 1852 at Campfield.
 The archive of that day remains, including a visitor book signed by Charles Dickens.
-We want to create the archive for the next 175 years, so we are creating a unique snapshot of library life in 2025, and we want you to be part of it.
+We wanted to create the archive for the next 175 years, so we created a unique snapshot of library life in 2025.

-Between October 6 and 12, we want you to take a photo - or several photos, it's up to you - that shows what your library service looks like today.
-It could be a busy children’s storytime, a quiet reading space, a digital skills session – anything that captures the everyday impact of libraries.
-Please note this initiative is for library staff.
+Between October 6 and 12 2025, we asked you to take a photo - or several photos, it's up to you - that showed what your library service looks like today.
+These could have been a busy children’s storytime, a quiet reading space, a digital skills session – anything that captured the everyday impact of libraries.

 Staff